heykiditsaaron/coffer-minecraft/docs/chronicle/planning/phase_3e_player-intent-confirmation.md

 - agreement to hidden rules
 - acceptance of risk
 - acknowledgment of fault

+Intent Confirmation binds the player to a specific **Intent Preview**.
+It does not negotiate, reinterpret, or re-evaluate that preview.

 Once confirmed, execution may proceed using already-frozen intent (Phase 3D.3 + 3D.4).